AdobeDocs/experience-manager-learn.en/help/forms/zipping-form-attachments/populating-list-of-documents.md

 # Custom Process Step

-A custom process step was implemented to populate Array List workflow variables.
+A custom process step was implemented to populate workflow variables of type Array List with the attachments and attachment names.
+This variable is then used in the Send Email workflow component.
 If you are not familiar with creating OSGi bundle, please [follow these instructions](https://experienceleague.adobe.com/docs/experience-manager-learn/forms/creating-your-first-osgi-bundle/create-your-first-osgi-bundle.html?lang=en)

 The code in the custom process step does the following